Intermittent fasting by age chart — explained by Simple

 If you’re at the social butterfly stage of life (whatever age you are, being social doesn’t have an age limit), choosing an intermittent fasting schedule you can adjust manually could be ideal, as you’re able to fit your fasting around your social time.

-For example, say you usually fast on an 18:6 plan.
+For example, say you usually fast on an 18:6 schedule.
 But this weekend you’re planning to hit late-night tacos with your workmates, then go into a big celebration for your best friend’s birthday.
 No worries!
 Switch to 14:10 to give yourself a longer eating window on these days, then flip back to 18:6 on Monday.

 You can mix it up as much as you need — your fasting window doesn’t have to be the same length every day to be effective.